huntergdavis/huntergdavis.github.io/_posts/2020-07-05-making-use-of-linkedin-data.markdown

 Step 3: Displaying the data.
 I found a jekyll template for a help-desk which has the qualities I like.  (searchability, categories, easy to read and display)  This one -> https://github.com/gustavoquinalha/jekyll-help-center-theme

+Step 4: Formatting the data.
+I simply added question, ', answer and end ' separaters into the CSV to generate the jekyll templates.

+Step 5: Telling folks that I've done this.
+See this post (meta!)